phuocpro1969/Web_search_with_tf_idf_project/README.md

 ## Input Second to add query.
 After that, click button search to search this query

-## Ok, now you see the answers after queried in bellow
+## Ok, now you can see the answers after queried in bellow

 # Thanks for watching